Elegant996/UnlinkMKV/README.md

 Say we have the files:

-   princess-ressurection-ep-1.mkv
-   princess-ressurection-clean-opening.mkv
-   princess-ressurection-clean-ending.mkv
+   Fate-Zero - 01.mkv
+   Fate-Zero - OP1.mkv
+   Fate-Zero - ED1.mkv

-And "princess-ressurection-ep-1.mkv" links the opening and ending files in the "appropriate places."
+And "Fate-Zero - 01.mkv" links the opening and ending files in the "appropriate places."

-   unlinkmkv --outdir "/home/user/Desktop/Princess Ressurection" princess-ressurection-ep-1.mkv
+   unlinkmkv --outdir "L:\Fate-Zero" Fate-Zero - 01.mkv

 Doing so will generate a new file with the opening and ending built-in instead of externally linked like before, renaming the original file and replacing the old one with the new one.
 Obviously the new file will be the size of the original + opening + ending (bigger).

 Now, we test the file in a video player.
 It's important to check for audio or video problems, especially when transitioning between where the segments would have come in.
 Often times this is the opening/ending and the main show, so seek inside both places and make sure sound is playing in both places, and the video looks fine.
 Let's pretend our sound is totally missing in the main video, and the video is corrupt!

-   unlinkmkv --fix-audio --fix-video --outdir "/home/user/Desktop/Princess Ressurection" princess-ressurection-ep-1.mkv
+   unlinkmkv --fix-audio --fix-video --outdir "L:\Fate-Zero" Fate-Zero - 01.mkv

 What happens is sometimes encoders use codecs that don't play well with matroska, and can't be assembled as they were -- either the codec (OGG) or the settings (thanks, encoder guy) being the cause.
 The fix-audio and fix-video option simply re-encodes the audio and video into a uniform format that plays nice, with settings that try to not reduce the quality very much (not noticable), nor make the files hugemassive.
 See the FFMPEG notes!

 You can also use an absolute or relative path instead, so, assume you're in a directory containing the entire seeson of an anime including the segmented file parts:

-   princess-ressurection-ep-1.mkv
-   princess-ressurection-ep-2.mkv
-   princess-ressurection-ep-3.mkv
-   princess-ressurection-clean-opening.mkv
-   princess-ressurection-clean-ending.mk
+   Fate-Zero - 01.mkv
+   Fate-Zero - 02.mkv
+   Fate-Zero - 03.mkv
+   Fate-Zero - OP1.mkv
+   Fate-Zero - ED1.mkv

 You could process them all at once with:

-   unlinkmkv --fix-audio --fix-video --outdir "/home/user/Desktop/Princess Ressurection" "/home/user/videos/Princess Resurrection"
+   unlinkmkv --fix-audio --fix-video --outdir "L:\Fate-Zero" "D:\Videos"

 =head2 INSTALLATION

-This script was made for use on linux, and has only been tested on LMDE (Debian), but should work on any linux (and maybe OSX?) setup that meets the required dependencies.
-Currently, it very definitely will not work on Windows without modification.
-You need to install perl, a handful of perl modules (the ones in the use's at the top of the script), and a REAL and RECENT version of ffmpeg (see dependency note -- you'll know if its the libav fork if it tells you to use avconv when running it) if you want to fix the audio or video.

-Also, the paths are hard coded in the script currently, but all of them are near the top.
-Change them to suite your system!
+This script was altered from its original counterpart to support Windows.
+It will not work on Linux based systems.
+The script is designed to use your current working directory if you specify no output directory and to use your first "TMP" folder listed in your environment variables for extraction.

 =head2 DEPENDENCIES

 This script requires:

-   Perl        >= 5.8.9
-   MKVToolnix  >= 5.1.0
-   XML::LibXML >= 2.0001
-   Quite a few more perl modules
-   FFMPEG      == *real* version of ffmpeg.
-Recent versions of Ubuntu and Debian come with a prominent ffmpeg fork called libav, which is *not* fully compatible.
-   Hard drive space, if your temp directory is small, set it to someplace else -- especially if using fix audio or fix video!
+   Perl        				5.8.9 through 5.18.2.2 (anything beyond is NOT supported) FFmpeg					Latest
+   MKVToolnix  				6.0.0 or later
+   String::CRC32			1.5 or later
+   Win32::Console::ANSI		1.08 or later
+   Win32:Socketpair			0.02 or later

+   FFmpeg and MKVToolnix must be added to the Environment Variables Path in order for script or executable to function.

 =head2 USAGE